BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/SupportedFileFormats/NativeDREAM3DFileFormat.md

 In the above example we have shown a number of data arrays for each group type.
 The user should note that the data sets shown in the above example are hypothetical and may or may not appear in data sets that the user generates.

-With a SurfaceMesh Data Container there are only five (5) types of Data: Vertex, Edge, Face, Field and Ensemble.
+With a SurfaceMesh Data Container there are only five (5) types of Data: Vertex, Edge, Face, Feature and Ensemble.
 The missing type of Data in the SurfaceMesh is the Cell.
 This is because the SurfaceMesh is a 2-D feature, and, thus, the Face is the Cell and, thus, a level can be omitted.

 + SurfaceMeshDataContainer ( _Group_ )